By: Dr. David Gregg, chief medical officer at StayWell

-Modern medicine has worked near miracles treating ailments, illnesses and pain.
-And while the achievements and necessity of medication cannot be overstated, there are also several downsides to the wide availability of some pain killers, such as opioids, for pain management.
+Modern medicine has worked near miracles treating ailments, illnesses, and pain.
+While the achievements and necessity of medication can’t be overstated, there are also several downsides to the wide availability of pain killers, such as opioids, for pain management.